kaakaww/workshop-github-actions/README.md

 Read more about [GitHub Actions](https://docs.github.com/en/actions), [CodeQL](https://codeql.github.com/docs/), and [Dependabot](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates).
 And check out the [GitHub Actions Marketplace](https://github.com/marketplace?type=actions), where you can find other Actions to build out your pipeline.

-Finally, here are some additional resources for tuning StackHawk for scanning *your* applications.
+Finally, here are some additional resources for tuning StackHawk to scan *your* applications.

 * [HawkDocs](https://docs.stackhawk.com), where you can read all the details on how to configure and run HawkScan in your environment.
 * [Authenticated Scanning](https://docs.stackhawk.com/hawkscan/authenticated-scanning.html) - Guides for authenticating HawkScan to your application for deeper scans.